Romanesque and Gothic sculpture: beyond the antique

 What is the course about?

-In this art history course we will study works in ivory, stone, wood and metalwork from approximately the year 1000 to the end of the Middle Ages.
+Students will study works in ivory, stone, wood and metalwork from approximately the year 1000 to the end of the middle ages.
 We will investigate the techniques used to make these works of art, and the media employed.
 Consideration will be given to the extraordinary proliferation of sculpted images in the later middle ages, how they reflected social and religious concerns, and the types of subject matter depicted.
 We will explore the stylistic changes over the centuries, and how these affected the reception of the works.

 What will we cover?